French Chantilly Cream Recipe (Crème Chantilly)

 After this happens, add the sugar and vanilla and give the cream one final short whisk.

 Warning: You can overmix this recipe!
 If you mix too much, you’ll find that it goes from a fluffy cloud back to more of a liquid.
 To correct overmixed whipped cream, gently whisk in some more cold cream until the proper consistency returns.

-To make Chantilly cream without an electric mixer:
+To make Crème Chantilly without an electric mixer: